panpan31415/liedetector/README.md

   -understand how to use actions and reducers

-  -understand hot to distribute responbilities to actions and reducers
+  -understand how to distribute responbilities to actions and reducers

   page link : https://panpan.dk/liedetector/